How to apply for undergraduate and postgraduate degrees

 Applying to study at Griffith University is easy.
 With applications open all year round, you can quickly complete your international undergraduate or postgraduate application with these simple steps.

 How to apply

-If you have existing formal qualifications or relevant work experience, you may be eligible to receive credit towards your program.
-Find out if you are eligible for credit.
+If you have existing formal qualifications or relevant work experience, you may be eligible to receive credit which will reduce the duration of your study.

-To apply, provide details of your previous qualification or work experience in the ‘credit for previous study’ section when you submit your application (see step 4).
+To apply, provide details of your previous qualification or work experience in the ‘credit for previous study’ section when you submit your application.
 You may be required to supply detailed course outlines of your previous qualification(s) in English.

 Prepare supporting documentation including:

 - a certified* copy of your academic results (translated into English if applicable)